Argo AI

-Argo AI was an autonomous driving technology company headquartered in Pittsburgh, Pennsylvania.
+Argo AI LLC was an autonomous driving technology company headquartered in Pittsburgh, Pennsylvania.
 The company was co-founded in 2016 by Bryan Salesky and Peter Rander, veterans of the Google and Uber automated driving programs.
 Argo AI was an independent company that built software, hardware, maps, and cloud-support infrastructure to power self-driving vehicles.
 Argo was mostly backed by Ford Motor Co.
 (2017) and the Volkswagen Group (2020).
+At its peak, the company was valued at $7 billion.

 In October 2022 it was announced by Ford that the company would be disbanded and some employees would be split between VW and Ford.
 Argo’s technology will be salvaged and further developed in-house by Ford and VW.
 Ford stated their intent to change the focus of development from Level 4 autonomous driving to Level 3 and Level 2+.

 History

 Founding

 Argo AI was co-founded in November 2016 by roboticists Bryan Salesky, CEO of the company, and company president Peter Rander.
 As of July 2020, the company employed over 1000 employees with offices in Pittsburgh, Detroit, Palo Alto, Cranbury, NJ and Munich, Germany.
 In June 2020, Argo was valued at $7.25 billion.

 Salesky was born in Woodhaven, MI outside of Detroit and settled in Pittsburgh, Pennsylvania, where Argo is based.
 He earned a Bachelor of Science in Engineering from the University of Pittsburgh in 2002 and began working at Union Switch & Signal, a supplier of railroad signaling equipment, where he worked on anti-collision software for trains.
 From 2004 to 2011 he worked at the National Robotics Engineering Center (NREC) at Carnegie Mellon Robotics Academy, where Rander was his boss.

 In 2007, Salesky and Chris Urmson led Carnegie Mellon’s software development team for the third DARPA driverless car competition dubbed the Urban Challenge.
 From 2013 - 2016, Salesky served as director of hardware development for Google’s autonomous vehicle initiative, now known as Waymo.